Skip to content

 News

-The BBC Radio 2 Book Club announced on 24 January that its new home is on the Zoe Ball Breakfast Show.
-The Radio 2 Book Club will feature a wide range of titles and authors, recommending great reads from both new and much-loved writers, encouraging listeners to perhaps try out a genre they might not have read before, and share their opinions and insights on the titles and great reads they’re enjoying right now.
+The Winter season of the Radio 2 Book Club is out now, with brilliant brand-new fiction titles to discover.
+The BBC Radio 2 Book Club is on the Zoe Ball Breakfast Show.
+It features a wide range of titles and authors, recommending great reads from both new and much-loved writers, encouraging listeners to perhaps try out a genre they might not have read before, and share their opinions and insights on the titles and great reads they’re enjoying right now.

 Resources